 What are fungible options?

-All listed options are fungible, which means the contract terms are identical from exchange to exchange.
-That allows you to buy an option on one exchange and sell it on another to take advantage of the best available price.
-In most cases, your brokerage firm determines where the transaction will take place.
-Listed options are traded on self-regulating exchanges (SROs).
-Those are regulated by the Securities and Exchange Commission (SEC), the federal agency that governs the securities industry.
-For example, the SEC approves the standards that exchanges must use to list options, though each exchange can make its list selections.
+Despite these variations in listing, all options contracts are fungible, meaning their terms are consistent across different exchanges.
+This allows you to buy an option on one exchange and sell it on another to take advantage of the best price available.
+Typically, your brokerage firm will decide which exchange handles your transaction.
+Options trading occurs on self-regulating organizations (SROs), which are regulated by the Securities and Exchange Commission (SEC).
+The SEC oversees the standards for listing options, though each exchange makes its own selection of listed options.

 How do you get approved for option trading?